Skip to content

 Cleo the fox is the A1 mascot — what exactly does she do?

-Cleo is your guide through German A1: she explains the German alphabet (including ae, oe, ue, ss), correct pronunciation of each sound, first words (Hallo, Tschuss, Danke), the articles der/die/das on simple nouns, conjugation of the verbs sein and haben in present tense.
+Cleo is your guide through German A1: she explains the German alphabet (including ä, ö, ü, ß), correct pronunciation of each sound, first words (Hallo, Tschüss, Danke), the articles der/die/das on simple nouns, conjugation of the verbs sein and haben in present tense.
 Cleo never rushes, repeats a lot, smiles often.
 She has native voice and TTS.

 How many A1 grammar lessons does Deutsch-Landia have?

 The A1 curriculum covers: alphabet + pronunciation, indefinite articles (ein/eine), definite articles (der/die/das), noun plurals, regular verbs in present, frequent irregular verbs (sein, haben, gehen, kommen, sprechen), numerals 1-1000, the clock + days of week + months, W- questions (Wer, Was, Wo, Wann, Wie), Akkusativ + Dativ on common nouns.
-Plus 1000+ A1 vocabulary words, 8 bilingual stories, 5 educational games.
+Plus A1 vocabulary, bilingual stories and educational games.

 Can I learn A1 without buying a subscription?

 Yes.
-The Free Plan includes: complete placement test (15 min, 1002 calibrated questions, no card), first 7 A1 lessons from the curriculum, access to 3 bilingual A1 stories, access to 2 games, dashboard with your progress and recommendations.
+The Free Plan includes: complete placement test (15 min, 1002 calibrated questions, no card), first 5 grammar lessons from the curriculum, access to the first interactive bilingual story, 3 educational games per day, dashboard with your progress and recommendations.
 Enough to start and see if the platform suits you.
-Upgrade to Premium when you want the full A1 + B2 + C1 curriculum.
+Upgrade to Premium when you want the full A1-C1 curriculum.

 Is A1 German enough to talk with Germans in Germany?